 The pitching staff was very strong in Atlantic 10 Conference games, allowing the second fewest hits and 3rd fewest runs while posting a 3.13 ERA, which ranked fifth in the league.
 Additionally, the Colonials led the Atlantic 10 with five shutouts, including three by a 1-0 score.
 Compared to the 2012 season, the staff posted a 37% reduction in walks, hit batters and wild pitches.

 Prior to arriving at George Washington, Sheridan spent 25 years as the head coach at the University of Mary Washington, building the Division III program from scratch and turning it into a national power.
-Throughout his time at UMW, Sheridan compiled a 579-275-4 record while leading the Eagles to 11 NCAA Division III Tournaments.
-Additionally, he is one of just a handful of coaches in the history of Division III baseball to earn 500 career victories.
+Inducted into the UMW Athletic Hall of Fame in 2014, Sheridan compiled a 579-275-4 record while leading the Eagles to 11 NCAA Division III Tournaments.
 Sheridan also served as Assistant Athletic Director at UMW.